karimhernandez/chromanym/readme.md

 ```

 ## Thanks
-To Zeke for his [color-namer](https://github.com/zeke/color-namer) package, which indexes several dictionaries of named colors by the euclidean distance between each color and the given color.
+To Zeke for his [color-namer](https://github.com/zeke/color-namer) package, which indexes several dictionaries of named colors by the euclidean distance between each dictionary color and a given color.

 ## License